 Open Core Ventures forms open core companies around open source software projects.
-Rather than founders pitching us for investments, OCV identifies open source projects with traction and potential and seeks out builders and technologists to launch our ideas.
-We pay founders a salary starting on day one and provide operational support until the company raises a seed round.
+Rather than founders pitching us for investments, OCV identifies open source projects with traction and potential and seeks out builders and technologists to launch our ideas under new OCV companies.
+The companies pay founders a salary starting on day one and OCV provides operational support until the company raises a seed round.
 OCV does not invest in existing startups.

 We’re on a mission to enable more people to become entrepreneurs.
 We lower the barrier to creating an open core software company which allows more people to contribute value through open source and source-available code.